 Social media profiles paint alarmingly detailed pictures of their users’ personal lives.
 By monitoring applicants’ social media profiles, the government can obtain information that it otherwise would not have access to through the visa application process.
 For example, visa applicants are not required to disclose their political views.
 However, applicants might choose to post their beliefs on their social media profiles.
 Those seeking to conceal such information might still be exposed by comments and tags made by other users.
 And due to the complex interactions of social media networks, studies have shown that personal information about users such as sexual orientation can reliably be inferred even when the user doesn’t expressly share that information.
 Although consular officers might be instructed to ignore this information, it is not unreasonable to fear that it might influence their decisions anyway.
 EFF to Court: Social Media Users Have Privacy and Free Speech Interests in Their Public Information | Electronic Frontier Foundation

-If our public social media profile paints that accurate a picture of us, imagine what including private messages and documents say about us.
+If our public social media profile paints that accurate picture of us, imagine what including private messages and documents say about us.

 Technology doesn’t always get it right